Welcome to DSCTraining.orgOnline training for your DSC 1

 Our bank of lessons does include guidance about how the DSC testing is conducted and what to be aware of… but you simply cannot beat experience!

 This has 2 parts.
 First, the candidate must put 3 shots inside a 4 inch circle on a zero target from 100 yards.
 Three attempts at this are allowed in any one day.
 When that has been achieved, the candidate can then have 3 attempts (in any one day) to put:

-- (a) 2 shots into the killing area of a deer target from 100 yards (in any position using normal stalking aids such as rucksack or bipod);
+- 2 shots into the chest killing area of a DMQ deer target from 100m.
+The shooting position is prone or from a simulated highseat (if available) normal stalking aids such as rucksack or bipod may be used.

-- (b) 2 shots into the killing area of a deer target from 70 yards sitting or kneeling (again normal aids such as bipod or sticks may be used);
+- 2 shots into the chest killing area of a DMQ deer target from 70m.
+The shooting position may be standing, kneeling, or sitting. sitting or kneeling.
+As before, normal aids such as bipods or sticks may be used.

 Again.. you cannot learn this in theory, you must practice first! … and remember, it’s not only a test of how accurately you can shoot, it’s also part of the safety assessment.

 Test centres will usually allow you to use your own rifle (which must be of a legal deer calibre), or you could use their ‘estate rifle’.
 If you are using their rifle, try to find out what calibre it is and get some practice with one first… a .308 shoots very differently to a 6.5×55

 Game meat hygiene module

 Any candidate who holds a VRQ in Wild Game Meat Hygiene, or the NGO certificate in Game Meat Hygiene, may elect not to take this module but they will be required to produce their VRQ or NGO certificate at the DSC1 assessment.

 Our lessons includes all of these questions, multiple choice options and answers, so you can study and learn to your hearts content!